September 23, 2019

 Having a plan involving a budget as well as a set of clearly defined goals is an crucial social media rule.
 Goals must be measurable, for example, “Generating at least 100 leads through social media pages each month”, or “increasing reach from 40,000 to 400,000 in 3 months”.
 Having a fixed budget will ensure that you don’t waste any money on superfluous social media marketing activities.

 Another social media rule is to use your social media pages to connect with your potential customers on a frequent basis.
-Post interesting content regularly such as new products or services, or upcoming events.
+Post interesting content regularly such as new products or services, or upcoming events using the trendiest social media scheduler.
 Answer the comments on posts as well as the queries in chat by your followers regularly.
 The better the connection you have with your followers, the greater the chance of converting them into customers or clients.

 Reviews on social media can make a lot of difference to your potential customers.
 As a social media rule, ask your followers to review your product or service, and post the positive comments on your website.

-There are tools like Facebook Analytics and Google Analytics that can help you understand where and how people interact with your business across your website and social media pages, as well as other statistics such as keywords searches and more.
-Keeping track of these stats can help you optimize your social media campaigns better, and grow faster.
+There are tools like Facebook Analytics and Google Analytics 4 vs Universal Analytics that can help you understand where and how people interact with your business across your website and social media pages, as well as other statistics such as keywords searches and more.
+Whether your campaigns are in-house or through dependable social media marketing agencies, keeping track of these stats can help you optimize your social media campaigns better, and grow faster.

 A number of companies that have pages on Facebook, LinkedIn, and Twitter do not consider Pinterest as a social media platform that can be used for promotion and marketing.
 This is highly flawed thinking, as Pinterest as a website has great authority, and can help you get amazing leads.
 Currently, it’s a social media rule that you can post creative content on Pinterest, and even use it to get ideas on what to post on other social media pages.